Depth of field in photography composition

-There is a lot of talk about blurred backgrounds and how to blur the background.
+There’s a lot of talk about blurred backgrounds and how to blur the background.
 What people are actually talking about is Depth of Field (DoF).

-What is depth of field (DoF)?
+What is depth of field (DoF) in photography?

 Unlike our eyes, a lens can focus on only one distance at a time.
 Although an area around the in-focus subject appears sharp, the focus falls off and gradually becomes blurry.